openbmc/openbmc/poky/documentation/dev-manual/libraries.rst

    Some previously released versions of the Yocto Project defined the static library files through ``${PN}-dev``.

-Following is part of the BitBake configuration file, where you can see how the static library files are defined::
+Here is the part of the BitBake configuration file, where you can see how the static library files are defined::

    PACKAGE_BEFORE_PN ?= ""